lj-ditrapani/16-bit-computer-specification/serial-io.md

 Cassette
 --------

 A standard audio cassette recorder with tone and volume control and an aux audio port can be connected to the console's serial TRRS port.
-Software can use this a external storage.
+Software can use this as external storage.
 This can be useful for saving game progression.
 But also for storing user created content.

 When the software wants to write data to the cassette, it should write the 2 words of data it wants to save into the cassette data RAM addresses.
 Then it must prompt the user to do the following:
 - plug in the cassette recorder with a cassette inserted